I think the heading is a bit of an understatement for this issue.

 But these things always take more time than one thinks, and so we had not got round to it until the winter.
 Was there a point in doing them this year?
 Well yes, we thought there was.
 To start with, we hope to sell all of them by the end of the year.
 And Mark and Katherine can use them on the Falconry Experience and courses.
 Plus I could take some with me to the US.
 So we went ahead.

-We have a set of 16 postcards, the last to be produced as the National Birds of Prey Centre.
+We have a set of 16 postcards, the last to be produced as the Glasgow Birds of Prey Centre.
 They are really nice, I think and we are selling them both separately and as a set.

 So if you visit, or want them sent to you, now is the time.
 These are a historical set of pictures and not to be missed!

-The National Birds of Prey Trust has had a very exciting start to the year.
+The Glasgow Birds of Prey Trust has had a very exciting start to the year.
 About three years ago I was approached by a visitor to the Centre who’s sister had recently died.
 She had left her estate to a charity that sadly had ceased to function just before she died.
 The law is such that in these cases, similar charities have to be found to receive the funds.
-This very kind person had put forward the National Birds of Prey Centre, however as the Centre is not a charity it was not eligible.
+This very kind person had put forward the Glasgow Birds of Prey Centre, however as the Centre is not a charity it was not eligible.
 But we were in the throws of starting the Trust, so I sent him the mission statement and all the information I had and then forgot about it A year later he contacted me again and said that the executors of the Will had narrowed it down to two groups. one of which was our now in existence and very new trust.
 So I sent him more information and our charitable number and so on, and again forgot about it.

 We sort of kept in contact and I by then had been contacted by the firm dealing with the Will.
 But I did not really push as I have been disappointed so many times before.
 Then one of our Trustees said that why were we not pushing a bit harder as it was a considerable sum of money.
 So I contacted the solicitors and did some serious lobbying on our part.
 Blow me down this year the Trust received 225,000!
 It arrived as a cheque.
 I have a photocopy just to remind myself!!